 Direct Threats Classification (v2.0)

-There is no one “right” classification system for threats, but this version attempts to develop a system that optimizes the following criteria:
+There is no one “right” classification system for threats, but this version has developed an agreed system that optimizes the following criteria:

 - Simple – Uses clear language and examples / understandable by practitioners